 Titanic: A Survivor's StorySutton #ad - He provides details of those final moments, jumped into lifeboats as they were being lowered, including names of passengers pulled from the ocean and of those men who, in a panic, causing injury and further danger to life.
 Here is a survivor's vivid account of the greatest maritime disaster in history.

-Titanic: A Survivor's Story #ad - The information contained in Gracie's account is available from no other source.
+The information contained in Gracie's account is available from no other source.
 Walter lord, author of a night to remember, comments that gracie's book—written shortly before he died from the exposure he suffered on that night—is "invaluable for chasing down who went in what boat, " and calls Gracie "an indefatigable detective.

 Gilded Lives, Fatal Voyage: The Titanic's First-Class Passengers and Their WorldCrown #ad - Gilded lives, fatal voyage takes us behind the paneled doors of the Titanic’s elegant private suites to present compelling, memorable portraits of her most notable passengers.
 The titanic has often been called "An exquisite microcosm of the Edwardian era, ” but until now, her story has not been presented as such.